codelearn-com/deq4future-hack-the-future/README.md

 # Hack-The-Future Server

-This is the server hosted at [hackathon.deq4future.org](https://hackathon.deq4future.org), which serves some request for the **Hack The Future** hackathon, that took place in Gavà (Barcelona) on June 14th.
+This is the server hosted at [hackathon.deq4future.org](https://hackathon.deq4future.org), which serves some requests for the **Hack The Future** hackathon, that took place in Gavà (Barcelona) on June 14th.

 The server can be easily set up using docker and uses a Flask application with